bids-apps/brainiak-srm/README.md

 ### Special considerations
+This app requires preprocessed data with all volumes of a subject registered.
+It also requires masks to be present in the input data; all to-be-analyzed volumes of a subject must use the same mask.

 SRM works only on group level because it is a method for aligning fMRI scans from multiple subjects.

 The data must be time-synchronized, i.e., all subjects must be presented with the same stimuli with the same duration in the same order.